Skip to main content

 Role on Board: Chair, Finance and Risk Committee Member

 Before retiring in 2015, Helen was the People Development Manager at English Heritage for ten years.
 Prior to this, Helen jointly ran a small business and gained six years of experience running an acting agency that covered theatre, film, TV and video.
-She also provided consultancy and training across the public and commercial sectors, with a special focus on social enterprises and not-for-profit organisations.

-From 2001 to 2010, Helen was Vice-Chair on the Board of Warley Woods Community Trust in Smethwick, West Midlands.
-She secured Heritage Lottery Funding and transferred the running of the 100-acre community park from council-run to a now-community charity.
 Since retiring, Helen has been actively involved with the Chernobyl Children’s Lifeline and acted as a business mentor for the King’s (then Prince’s) Trust from 2015 to 2019.
 She is currently Chair of Governors at Kirklington Primary School, having acted as a school governor since 2018.

 Dale Shaw